ghent360/PrntrBoardV2/README.md

 Software
 ------

-I plan to offer both Marlin as well as Smoothieware similar to PrntrBoard V1.
+Marlin v2 is working on the board.
+I also plan to offer Smoothieware V1 and Klipper support.

 Visit [my blog](https://blog.pcbxprt.com/) for status updates on the development of the board.